 - Respect shareholders’ rights to equally receive information necessary for their assessment of the Company, together with accurate and truthful supporting information as specified by the Stock Exchange of Thailand and the Office of Securities and Exchange Commission.

-- Treat all shareholders equally at the meeting of shareholders.
+- Treat all shareholders equally.